gtxaspec/wz_mini_hacks/README.md

 * PAN v2 now supported
 * Inspired by HclX and WyzeHacks!
 Bless you for all your work!
 You are the master!

+## Coming Soon

+* USB gadget support, connect the camera directly to a supported router to get an internet connection, no USB Ethernet Adapter required.

 ## Prerequisites

 * Person